Doesn't that make the fur on the back of you neck stand up straight?

 A 2014 / 2015 report found that just the major regulations imposed by the Obama administration cost Americans more than $80 billion per year over the past six years.

-I suspect there are few Americans who think that President Obama is not the all-time champion in job-killing regulations such as Obamacare and so we are not surprised when we learn is even worse than we thought.
+I suspect there are few Americans who think that President Obama is not the all-time champion in job-killing regulations such as Obamacare and so we are not surprised when we learn things that are even worse than we thought.
 Though in 2011, he promised to address red tape, he has added to our burden significantly.
 His regulation-spewing administration by the beginning of 2016, had set a new White House record for imposing rules.
 It now holds the title for publishing the most Federal Register red tape ever, 545,857 pages.
 Can any human ever read all of those pages?
 President Obama now owns six of the seven highest Federal Register page totals since it first began publishing such accounts in 1936.

 Complying with the raging tsunami of new Obamacare rules and regulations will cost American businesses and families 127 million hours annually, enough time to carve out another 1,039 Mount Rushmores which took 14 years complete, according to a new House report.